 The TLS system is still considered as an early phase of development compared with the existing technique in obtaining strata data, which is by using Distometer, all the dimension data needs to write on the paper.
 The dimension could be wrong due to carelessness of the surveyor during data collection, and the needs to make sure that paper must always be in its placed for the next processing to avoid missing data.
 While TLS system automatically will record and save the scanned data.
-So it made the data more trusted, and can avoid missing data.
+So, it made the data more trusted, and can avoid missing data.

-However, due to law of strata that has been set in Malaysia, TLS can be inconvenience.
-TLS might have limitations in strata survey due to the law of strata survey itself.
-For strata survey work, the accuracy of dimensions of every parcel is important.
-It is because the area of parcel can affect the price of the maintenance fee, the selling price and etcetera.
-So, the implementation of TLS for strata building should has more consideration and discussion according the law.
-TLS cannot penetrate into the wall.
-The wall thickness is important to determine the boundary of the parcel and that is the reason the Distometer still becomes a good choice in strata survey because Distometer can get all the dimension of the parcel including the thickness of the wall other than easy to handle since it is in small size.
+TLS measurement cannot penetrate the wall.
+The wall thickness is important to determine the boundary of the parcel and that is the reason the Distometer still becomes a good choice in building survey because Distometer can get all the dimension of the parcel including the thickness of the wall other than easy to handle since it is in small size.
 While for TLS systems, it required an additional handheld laser scanner to measure the thickness of the wall.
-And of course it also required an additional cost and time to combine and process the data.
+And of course, it also required an additional cost and time to combine and process the data.

 With the recorded data, client can use the data for further work.
-And with the high accuracy dimensions of the parcel, the developer can create the Building Information Management (BIM) to ease their management of the strata building.
-They can use the information of every parcel to establish the database of the building to maintain the safety of the parcel owner and maintaining the facilities of the strata building.
+And with the high accuracy dimensions of the parcel, the developer can create the Building Information Management (BIM) to ease their management of the building.
+They can use the information of every parcel to establish the database of the building to maintain the safety of the parcel owner and maintaining the facilities of the building.
 But due to the high price of TLS, most of the surveyor and the developer will choose the Distometer because it is more affordable compared to the TLS system.